SeeSR: Towards Semantics-Aware Real-World Image Super-Resolution: Experiments

 \textbf{User Study.} To further validate the effectiveness of our method, we conduct separate user studies on synthetic data and real data.
 On synthetic data, inspired by SR3 \cite{sr3}, participants were presented with an LR image placed between two HR images each time: one is the GT and another is the Real-ISR output by one model.
-They were asked to determine \textit{`Which HR image better corresponds to the LR image?'} When making decision, participants considered two factors: the perceptual quality of the HR image and its semantic similarity to the LR image.
+They were asked to determine \textit{`Which HR image better corresponds to the LR image?'} When making decision, participants were asked to consider two factors: the perceptual quality of the HR image and its semantic similarity to the LR image.
 Then the confusion rates can be calculated, which indicate the participants' preference to the GT or the Real-ISR output.
-On real data, participants were presented with LR images alongside two Real-ISR outputs from two models, and they were asked to answer \textit{`Which image is the best SR result of the LR image?'} In this experiment, best rates were calculated, which represent the probability of the model being selected.
+On real-world data, participants were presented with an LR image alongside all Real-ISR outputs, and they were asked to answer \textit{`Which image is the best SR result of the LR image?'} In this experiment, best rates were calculated, which represent the probability of the model being selected.

 We invited 20 participants to test six representative methods (Real-ESRGAN, StableSR, PASD, DiffBIR, ResShift and SeeSR).
 There are 16 synthetic test sets and 16 real-world test sets.
 The synthetic data are randomly sampled from \textit{DIV2K-Val}, and the real-world data are randomly sampled from \textit{RealLR200}.
 Each of the 20 participants was asked to make 112 selections ($16\times6+16$).
 As shown in Table \ref{tab: user_study}, our SeeSR significantly outperforms others in terms of selection rate on both synthetic and real data.
-In the user study on synthetic data, the SR results of all models cannot compete with the GT, while our SeeSR achieve a confusion rate of 36.6, which is three times higher than the second-ranked method.
+In the user study on synthetic data, the SR results of all models cannot compete with the GT, while our SeeSR achieves a confusion rate of 38.6\%, which is three times higher than the second-ranked method.
 This implies that there is still enough room to improve for the Real-ISR methods.
-In the user study on real-world data where there is no GT, our method achieves a best selection rate of 56.2\%, approximately 3.5 times higher than the second-ranked method.
+In the user study on real-world data where there is no GT, our method achieves a best selection rate of 57.1\%, approximately 3.5 times higher than the second-ranked method.